-On June 21st, the longest day of the year and official beginning of summer, pop-up stages appear all over Paris for the annual Fête de la Musique, turning the city into a huge street party to celebrate the summer solstice.
+On June 21, the longest day of the year and official beginning of summer, pop-up stages appear all over Paris for the annual Fête de la Musique, turning the city into a huge street party to celebrate the summer solstice.

 Free indoor and outdoor concerts take place all over Paris throughout the day and late into the night (remember, the sun doesn't set until almost 10pm) to celebrate the summer solstice and showcase the city's rich diversity of musical talent and genres.

 You can find a list of performances on the event's website, usually by early June - but it's almost more fun to just happen upon them.
 They take place everywhere - so look for them in the city's major squares, near metro stations, on street corners, in cafes, in front of municipal buildings, inside museums, in the city's parks, in courtyards - or just follow the sound of music.

 The massive Paris Marche des Fiertés LGBT (formerly Gay Pride) Parade attracts almost 1 million participants and spectators for a celebration of equal rights and an end to discrimination.
 The procession takes place this year on June 29 at 2pm, (date to be confirmed for 2019) lasts about 4 hours depending on the route, and finishes at Place de République.
 A Pride celebration with free concerts, dancing, and speeches in Place de la République from 5pm-10pm.

 The starting point and route vary a bit each year, so check back closer to the date in case of any changes.

 The Paris Pride Parade comes at the end of a week of Pride parties and events centered in the trendy Marais district's many gay bars and clubs.